fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

 		i32.add)
 	(export "helloWorld" (func $hello_world)))
 ```
 Okay, you might be saying "What the hell is this?
-I thought it would be a hello world example".
+I thought this is a 'Hello, world!' example".
-Well, the point is that WASM wasn't created to print string and stuff,
+Well, the point is that WASM wasn't created to print strings and interact with APIs,
 the reason of its creation was to help JavaScript handle heavy computations
-by providing an interface to really low level stuff.
-A hello world example is
+by providing an interface to fast low level instructions.
-to show a silly example that something works.
-Thats what this one over here does.
-Now, what does this code do ?
+### But what does the code do?
  - `func` declares a function
  - `$hello_world` is a compile time name/label we give the function (we'll see that later)
  - `(param $0 i32)` and `(param $1 i32)` tell that this function accepts two parameters, the first one labeled $0 (notice the `$`) with a type `i32`,